 Voted one of the top 60 paddling streams in North America by Canoe & Kayak Magazine editors, Antietam Creek is the perfect venue for recreational kayaking.
-A scenic stream graced with stone arch bridges, Antietam offers wildlife-sightings of blue heron, ducks, turtles, and beaver.
+A scenic stream graced with stone arch bridges, Antietam offers wildlife sightings of blue heron, ducks, turtles, and beavers.
 Beyond its natural beauty, you will float under Burnside Bridge on Antietam Battlefield, one of the most famous sites in Civil War History.
 Our qualified instructor will give historical interpretation at this site and entertain you with the turbulent tales of this war so crucial to our nation’s history.
 Paddling the riffles and ledges of this beginner whitewater stretch will keep you guessing what lies around the next bend.

 To prepare you for your trip, brunch will be served at the historic Newcomer House in Sharpsburg, Maryland.

-Natoma Reed – Vargason, owner of Cookie’s Cooking Company, is commited to using the highest quality ingredients supplied by local growers, allowing her the opportunity to create a market inspired menu that’s spontaneous, local and seasonal.
+Natoma Reed-Vargason, owner of Cookie’s Cooking Company, is committed to using the highest quality ingredients supplied by local growers, allowing her the opportunity to create a market inspired menu that’s spontaneous, local and seasonal.

 The price of $98/person + tax is all-inclusive.
 Kayak rentals, guide, all equipment, brunch & tip, parking are included.